 It’s no secret Amazon is a vehicle used by brands of all sizes.
 You don’t have to be a major player to successfully use its marketplace and tools.
 In fact, Amazon has added 50 new tools (and counting) this year designed to help small businesses.
 A huge driver for supporting small businesses is based on Amazon listening to seller feedback.
 Continue reading to learn more about these new tools, how to use them, and why Amazon is embracing small businesses this year.

 One simple fact explains why Amazon invests effort and money into small businesses.
 They account for more than 50% of its sales.
 It’s also hard to ignore small businesses who sell on Amazon, according to Forbes, created almost one million jobs across the planet.
-Amazon cares and realizes that the major brands aren’t the only ones to make an impact.
+Amazon is embracing small businesses because it realizes major brands aren’t the only ones to make an impact.

 What to Expect From Amazon’s Selling Partner Summits?